Protecting your property if you’re a renting tenant

 How can you secure your rental property?

 As a renter, it’s understandable that you may not be willing to spend on a security system for a home that you may not be in for more than a couple of years.
 The same goes for landlords.
 They are much less likely to spend out on security equipment if the tenant turnover of their property is high.
-This unfortunately creates a situation where no one wants to take responsibility and therefore your property is exposed to more risk!
-So, how on earth do we overcome this hurdle?
-Here are some useful steps that you can take to keep your rental property secure.

 1. Request for your locks to be changed before you move in.
 If you’ve already moved into your rental property, speak to your landlord or letting agent!